pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 --8<-- "python/user-guide/expressions/user-defined-functions.py:np_log"
 ```

+Notice that we can use `map_batches()`, because `numpy.log()` is able to run on both individual items and on whole NumPy arrays.
+This means it will run much faster than our original example, since we only have a single Python call and then all processing happens in a fast low-level language.

 ## Example: A fast custom function using Numba

-The pre-written functions are helpful, but our goal is to write our own functions.
+The pre-written functions NumPy provides are helpful, but our goal is to write our own functions.
 For example, let's say we want a fast version of our `diff_from_mean()` example above.
 The easiest way to write this in Python is to use [Numba](https://numba.readthedocs.io/en/stable/), which allows you to write custom functions in (a subset) of Python while still getting the benefit of compiled code.